-We’re here to help you understand what exactly it means to choose a pre-med track, and what you can do to maximizes your chances of admission to a great school.
+We’re here to help you understand what exactly it means to choose a pre-med track, and what you can do to maximize your chances of admission to a great school.

 First off, “pre-med” is generally not a college major, but rather a set curriculum (created by the Association of American Medical Colleges, or “AAMC”) that college students must complete to be eligible for the medical school application process.
 As a pre-med student, you can major in just about anything, provided you fulfill the requirements set by the AAMC, and any additional college-specific requirements.
 Most pre-med students choose to major in biology, but some also elect for majors in chemistry, physics, engineering or even in the social sciences and the humanities.

-There are no good and bad majors, at least as far as medical school admissions officers are concerned.
+There are no good and bad majors, at least as far as medical school admissions officers are concerned, as our H&C Education CEO Pierre explained to U.S. News.
 According to the AAMC, applicants who majored in biology (the most traditional pre-med choice) seem to fare about the same as other majors when it comes to success on the MCAT and in the med school admissions process.

 How do I stand out as a pre-med applicant?